About the Exhibit

 “Paint The Feeling” is a variety of pieces that show the diversity of the painter’s artistic expression, which come from moments of thought and vision displayed on canvas with a meaning.
 “Paint The Feeling” captures anything from sports, life, politics, music, or design emanating from the wild imagination unique to an artist.

 During the month of August, Downing-Gross Cultural Arts Center hosts the “Out of the Classroom” exhibit which is exclusively comprised of works by an artist who teaches.
 Mr. Wardrett regularly volunteers his time, giving art lessons to students during the school year.

 About the artist

 *Mr. Wardrett was one of six artists to win a purchase award with the City of Hampton.
-His piece “Sonny”, which debuted in this exhibit, is now displayed at the Hampton Roads Convention Center until May 2017!
+His piece “Sonny”, which debuted in this exhibit, was displayed at the Hampton Roads Convention Center until May 2017!
 Congratulations Mr. Wardrett!